jsaac-dev/jsaac-dev/README.md

 </p>

 ---
-I'm a 3d & vfx artist who specialize in producing games with stunning creative direction.
+I'm a 3d & VFX artist who specialize in producing games with stunning creative direction.
 My field of focus ranges from environment art & game feel that enhances the player experience.
 I dabble in all things art! may it be curating galleries or illustrating children's books. i love being in all parts of the creative process, as my drive would always be one big curiosity.

 <p align="center">